hmrc/user-allow-list/README.md

     service: [ your-service-name-here ]
   permissions:
     - resourceType: user-allow-list
-      resourceLocation: '*'
+      resourceLocation: '{service}'
       actions: [ 'READ' ]
 ```

 ### 4. Adding a connector to your service

-The service exposes a single endpoint to consuming services - `user-allow-list/:feature/check` - where `feature` is a name you can choose, to allow you to manage multiple lists of identifiers.
+The service exposes a single endpoint to consuming services - `user-allow-list/:service/:feature/check` - where `service` is the name of your service and `feature` is a name you can choose, to allow you to manage multiple lists of identifiers.
 You must first add appropriate tests to ensure this functionality works as you expect ([example](https://github.com/hmrc/claim-child-benefit-frontend/blob/521a961ef277498d8b9da6db5879393466591f6f/it/connectors/UserAllowListConnectorSpec.scala)).

 Next, to make a request to this endpoint you will need a connector such as the below: